-Τ T

-compliance with

-requirements of

-international fisheries

-agreement to which the

-U.S. is signatory.

-Clauses Restructuring of clauses to ASMI has All these changes

-8 Under continue the effort to refine consistently have been

-Fundamental and develop the Standard. received provided by adding

-12 and 13 of This includes the fusion of stakeholder specificity and

-the Standard clauses with overlapping feedback about additional

-requirements, rewording of how the Standard requirements and

-complex clauses, and and accompanying documents could guidance to the

-improved specificity of some clauses.
-A number of be improved with existing supporting clauses.
-There has

-supporting clauses under added clarity. been no loss of

-Fundamental 12 have been These comments content.

-created dealing specifically were taken on Content.

-on a one to one basis with board during the

-minor and major associated stakeholder

-bycatch species, ETP comment period to

-species, habitat effects, improve and

-wider ecosystem impacts, streamline

-and non fishing related assessment

-impacts on the ecosystem. activities, while

-Of note, the assessment of improving

-bycatch has now been objectivity and

-structured and improved, transparency

-and will be assessed within across the

-a minor and major Standard.

-associated species

-framework.
-Supporting

-clauses under Fundamental

-13, dealing with the

-ecosystem effect of

-enhanced fisheries, have

-been carefully repositioned within the wider section.

-Specific guidance has been

-provided which will result in

-a better structure for

-assessment of enhanced

-fisheries.

-Pertinent Modification to the The new Standard Extent of the

-9 Clauses, Standard and supporting V 2.0 and changes from the

-Frameworks documents based on the associated public comments

-and public comments received documents was are limited to

-Supplements during the 60-day comment further modified by Appendix Table 7

-period. the submission and "Modifications

-and deletions of
+8 Clauses Under Fundamental 12 and 13 of the Standard compliance with requirements of international fisheries agreement to which the U.S. is signatory.
+Restructuring of clauses to continue the effort to refine and develop the Standard.
+This includes the fusion of clauses with overlapping requirements, rewording of complex clauses, and improved specificity of some clauses.
+A number of supporting clauses under Fundamental 12 have been CSC has consistently received stakeholder feedback about how the Standard and accompanying documents could be improved with added clarity.
+These comments All these changes have been provided by adding specificity and additional requirements and guidance to the existing supporting clauses.
+There has been no loss of content.
+9 Pertinent Clauses, Frameworks and Supplements Fundamental 12 have been created dealing specifically on a one to one basis with minor and major associated bycatch species, ETP species, habitat effects, wider ecosystem impacts, and non fishing related impacts on the ecosystem.
+Of note, the assessment of bycatch has now been structured and improved, and will be assessed within a minor and major associated species framework.
+Supporting clauses under Fundamental 13, dealing with the ecosystem effect of enhanced fisheries, have been carefully repositioned within the wider section.
+Specificguidance has been provided which will result in a better structure for assessment of enhanced fisheries.
+Modification to the Standard and supporting documents based on the public comments received These comments were taken on board during the stakeholder comment period to improve and streamline assessment activities, while improving objectivity and transparency across the Standard. during the 60-day comment period. further modified by the submission and "Modifications and deletions of acceptance of public comme ---------------------------- --